janephp/janephp/documentation/components/JsonSchema.rst

    that forces them to be present during denormalization.
 By default it is disabled.
  * ``validation``: Will enable validation following JSON Schema validation specification.
 By default it is disabled.
 You can read more about it on the dedicated guide: :doc:`/guides/validation`.
+ * ``include-null-value``: Will enable a way to manage null values.
+By default it is enabled.

 .. _`JSON Reference`: https://tools.ietf.org/id/draft-pbryan-zyp-json-ref-03.html
 .. _`Carbon`: https://carbon.nesbot.com/